aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/docx-to-ods/_index.md

----title: Convert DOCX to ODS via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCX to ODS.
+---title: Convert Word to ODS, DOCX to ODS FREE Converter or Ruby SDKdescription: Free Conversion of DOCX to ODS by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---